 Her Imperial Highness Princess Akishino, besides performing official duties and public activities alongside His Imperial Highness Prince Akishino, assumed the role of Patroness of the Japan Anti-Tuberculosis Association (JATA) in April 1994.
 As the Patroness, Her Imperial Highness attends various ceremonial events such as the Anti-Tuberculosis National Convention, the Central Training Seminar for branch leaders of the National Federation of Community Women's Organizations for TB Control, and meetings with specialists who participate in the international training courses on TB control.
 Also, Princess Akishino assumed the role of the President of the Imperial Gift Foundation Boshi-Aiiku-Kai in October 2010.
 Her Imperial Highness attends its annual national conventions and has been encouraging community volunteers of Aiiku-Han groups, which promote community health.
 Her Imperial Highness also attends the Regional Meetings and ceremonies of the Japanese Red Cross Society in her capacity as Honorary Vice-President of the organization.

 Her Imperial Highness Princess Mako reached the age of twenty and was conferred Grand Cordon of the Order of Precious Crown in October 2011.
 Since then, Her Imperial Highness has been attending official events as an adult member of the Imperial Family.
-Her Imperial Highness is an undergraduate in the Division of Arts and Science, the College of Liberal Arts, International Christian University.
+Her Imperial Highness graduated from the Division of Arts and Science, the College of Liberal Arts, International Christian University in March 2014.

 Her Imperial Highness Princess Kako is an undergraduate in the Department of Education, Faculty of Letters, Gakushuin University.